Veupix/godot-gpt.gdscript/README.md

 * Language Switcher _(basically available English, Spanish and Russian languages)_

 <br/>**Additionals for License:**
 <br/><br/>Template distributed by MIT license with the exception of title "Veupix" and logo images of "Veupix".
-You can't use these in your own projects.
+You can't use these in your own projects and should change to your own.
+<br/>_(by default title "Veupix" and logo "Veupix" can be found at Opening scene and Ending scene)_